bennettslin/yearlings_bobtail_app/tempThingsToRemember.md

 Make Anchor not know about activated verse index and slider moving.

 Selected verse should really still show selected colouring when accessed or activated verse.

-Don't show verse hover styling when text anchor is the one being hovered?
-Might not be doable.